 We all know that the higher the sea level, the lower the oxygen level and air pressure.
 The air pressure in the Everest Base Camp 5,380 meters (17,600 feet), for instance, is about half of that at sea level.
 The oxygen level is also much lower.
-So when we travel to higher elevations too fast, whether it is by plane, driving or trekking, our body will not be able to get accustomed to the decreased oxygen and air pressure in a short period of time, thus causing altitude sickness.
+So when we travel to higher elevations too fast, whether it is by plane, driving, or trekking, our body will not be able to get accustomed to the decreased oxygen and air pressure in a short period, thus causing altitude sickness.

 Before you go

 Prepare medications for altitude sickness.
-Seek advice from your doctor what medications you should take when experiencing AMS.
-You might consider bringing diamox which has been well-tested to be effective for prevention and treatment.
+Seek advice from your doctor on what medications you should take when experiencing AMS.
+You might consider bringing Diamox which has been well-tested to be effective for prevention and treatment.